 This breed is banned in some parts of the world due to “aggression.”
 However, it is not actually shown to be any more aggressive than most other breeds.
 We will discuss this in-depth in the temperament section of this article.

 When purchasing an American Pit Bull Terrier, it is important to ensure that this is actually the breed you’re getting.
 Oftentimes, people will use the term “pit bull” to refer to other breeds as well and may market their puppies as such.
 Double-check that the puppies are American Pit Bull Terriers before you buy, or you could easily end up with an American Staffordshire Terrier instead.

 These puppies cost similarly to other medium-sized dogs.
-A pet-quality puppy from a decent breeder will likely cost around $500.
+A pet-quality puppy from a decent breeder will likely be more affordable.
 These dogs have larger litters, so that helps keep the price down somewhat.
-Show-quality dogs or those from proven bloodlines can cost as much as $1,000 – $2,000.
+Show-quality dogs or those from proven bloodlines can cost a lot more.
 If you’re just looking for a pet, you don’t necessarily need to spend a higher amount of money on a puppy.

 Show-quality dogs don’t necessarily make better pets than other dogs.
 They aren’t more expensive because they have better traits for families.
 Instead, they simply show physical traits that are more in line with the breed standard, though the average owner likely won’t notice this.

 Temperament & Intelligence of the American Pit Bull Terrier

 This dog does act a lot like a terrier.
 They are confident and a bit excitable.
 They love people and will ask for plenty of attention.
 American Pit Bull Terriers are known to being good with children and are sometimes called “nurse dogs” for this reason.
 Their playful personality makes them great companions.